Madhuri02n/connecthub/README.md

 ConnectHub is a production-shaped social media platform: users register, build a profile, post photos with captions and hashtags, follow other users, and interact through likes, comments, bookmarks, and shares.
 Notifications arrive in real time over Socket.IO, and an admin dashboard gives moderators visibility into users, posts, and platform-wide stats.

-The project follows an MVC architecture on the backend and a component/context-driven architecture on the frontend, with a consistent "darkroom / contact sheet" visual identity across the UI.
+The project follows an MVC architecture on the backend and a component/context-driven architecture on the frontend, with a consistent "darkroom / contact sheet" visual identity across the UI — warm charcoal surfaces, an amber safelight accent, and monospace metadata styling that nods to film-frame numbering.

 ---